humansensinglab/AGenDA/data_annotation/README.md

 ```
 Note: If you encounter ViT checkpoint loading issue when using ViTDet model, you might change the "<b>_state_dict</b>" variable in line 434 from ckpt['model'] to ckpt['state_dict'] in [vit.py](../mmdetection/projects/ViTDet/vitdet/vit.py).

-We also provide the synthetic data and pseudo-labels annotated by all four detectors, which can be downloaded following the steps [here](../Data/README.md).
+We also provide the <b>synthetic data and pseudo-labels</b> annotated by all four detectors, which can be downloaded following the steps [here](../Data/README.md).